derkork/quarkus-kotlin-openapi/docs/_docs/06_configuration_reference.md

 realized with this feature.

 Furthermore, in both function the type of the value was a simple string.
 But that's just because the schema defines a string type.
-By adding the `x-constraint` property to a schema of type `object`, `array` or any other type, the type of the value parameter changes accordingly.
+By adding the `x-constraints` property to a schema of type `object`, `array` or any other type, the type of the value parameter changes accordingly.

 ## Changing the names of enum items